avanwouwe/wazuh-gworkspace/doc/install-step-2.md

 cd /var/ossec/wodles/gworkspace/
 ```

-Copy the authentication file you have created previously, by pasting the contents of the file after this command, followed by <enter> and <cntrl-D>:
+Copy the file with the client secret you have created previously, by pasting the contents of the file after this command, followed by <enter> and <cntrl-D>:
 ```
 cat > client_key.json
 ```